vertuoza/compose-tailscale/ephemeral-environments-api/docs/setup-guide.md

 Create a pull request in your repository to test the setup.
 The GitHub Actions workflow should:

 1. Build a Docker image for your PR
-2. Call the PR Environment API Server to create a PR environment
+2. Call the Ephemeral Environments API Server to create an ephemeral environment
 3. Comment on the PR with the environment URL

 ## Troubleshooting